 Fig. 2 Schematic diagram of IPG YLS-AMB output beam mode

-In addition to the traditional ways such as double beam, laser and arc combination, there are also beam controllable laser welding joints represented by scanning galvanometer and beam swing function.
+Alongside the traditional methods like double-beam and laser and arc combination, beam-controllable laser welding joints have emerged, represented by scanning galvanometer and beam swing function.

-The emergence of such products makes the conventional single-beam laser form a new direction completely different from the traditional process in the laser welding process, which greatly expands the research direction and application scope of aluminum alloy laser welding.
+The introduction of such products has completely altered the direction of conventional single-beam laser welding, creating a novel approach to the process.
+This expansion of research direction and application scope has greatly advanced aluminum alloy laser welding.

-The research on swing beam laser welding shows that the beam swing will increase the volume fraction of equiaxed crystals in the weld area of 6-series aluminum alloy, so as to enhance the toughness of 6061 aluminum alloy butt joint and reduce the crack sensitivity of 6016 aluminum alloy lap joint.
+Research on swing-beam laser welding has demonstrated that the beam swing increases the volume fraction of equiaxed crystals in the weld area of 6-series aluminum alloy, enhancing the toughness of 6061 aluminum alloy butt joints and reducing the crack sensitivity of 6016 aluminum alloy lap joints.

-By selecting appropriate swing beam welding parameters, the generation of pores in the welds of 5-series aluminum alloy butt joint and lap joint can be eliminated.
+By selecting appropriate swing-beam welding parameters, it is possible to eliminate the generation of pores in the welds of 5-series aluminum alloy butt and lap joints.

-In addition to thin plate aluminum alloy, swing laser is used in the research of thick plate aluminum alloy laser wire filling welding to realize 130mm thick 5A06 aluminum alloy single pass 45 layer welding.
+Moreover, swing laser is employed in the study of thick plate aluminum alloy laser wire filling welding, achieving 130mm thick 5A06 aluminum alloy single-pass 45-layer welding.

 4. Application and development of laser welding of aluminum alloy

-Aluminum alloy laser welding is widely used in automobile, aerospace and other advanced manufacturing industries in Europe and America, such as aluminum alloy roof and side wall laser brazing, aluminum alloy door laser fusion welding, aluminum alloy T-shaped structure laser filler welding of Airbus fuselage lower wall plate and other typical applications.
+Aluminum alloy laser welding is widely used in advanced manufacturing industries such as automobiles and aerospace in Europe and America.
+Typical applications include aluminum alloy roof and side wall laser brazing, aluminum alloy door laser fusion welding, and aluminum alloy T-shaped structure laser filler welding of Airbus fuselage lower wall plate.

-Compared with the traditional aluminum alloy riveting method, laser welding has been proved to be an effective technical method in improving production efficiency, reducing production cost and reducing structural weight.
+Compared to the traditional aluminum alloy riveting method, laser welding has proven to be an effective technique in improving production efficiency, reducing production costs, and decreasing structural weight.

-In China, with the rapid development of new energy vehicles and rail transit high-speed trains, the implementation of domestic large aircraft projects, and the mature application of laser equipment integration technology and laser welding supporting sensing and detection technology, aluminum alloy laser welding has become an application state dominated by new energy vehicle industry.
+In China, aluminum alloy laser welding has become an application state dominated by the new energy vehicle industry due to the rapid development of new energy vehicles, rail transit high-speed trains, and the implementation of domestic large aircraft projects.
+This is due to the mature application of laser equipment integration technology and laser welding supporting sensing and detection technology.

-In terms of laser welding of aluminum alloy train body and aircraft wall panel, it is mainly in the stages of technology research and development, verification test and product trial production, which is still a certain distance from large-scale application.
+Regarding the laser welding of aluminum alloy train bodies and aircraft wall panels, it is currently in the stages of technology research and development, verification testing, and product trial production.
+It is still some distance away from large-scale application.